CT reports first Monkeypox case

 Symptoms include fever, headache, chills, exhaustion, muscle ache and back ache, swollen lymph nodes, and a rash that can look like pimples or blisters and shows up on the face, hands, feet, chest, genitals or inside of the mouth.

+“I know a lot of people are tired of hearing about viruses,” Juthani said at a press conference Tuesday.
+“But what we do know right now is that in the setting of COVID, people were socially distanced for a long period of time and there are a number of viruses that are coming back.
+We’re seeing young children getting viruses that they haven’t had for years; adults are having them.

+“The clear message right now is that the risk to the general public is pretty low.
+But you do need to be alert and aware.”

-The health department has alerted medical professionals in Connecticut about the disease and informed local health districts to monitor for cases.
+The health department has notified medical professionals in Connecticut about the disease and informed local health districts to monitor for cases.

 A week ago, cities nationwide began offering vaccinations against Monkeypox to people who may have been exposed to the virus, The New York Times reported.
 Prior to that, the shots were only made available to those with a known exposure.